nigrosimone/ng-simple-state/README.md

 ### Override global config

-If you need to override the global module configuration provided by `NgSimpleStateModule.forRoot()` you can implement `storeConfig()` and return a specific configuration for the single store, eg.:
+If you need to override the global configuration provided by `provideNgSimpleState()` you can implement `storeConfig()` and return a specific configuration for the single store, eg.:

 ```ts
 import { Injectable } from '@angular/core';